Skip to main content

 Use the standard device profile workflow when:

-- Collect a signature, if a matching Signature Policy applies to this user.
-The pad appears inline; the form can't be submitted until every required signer has signed.
+3. Collect a signature, if a matching Signature Policy applies to this user.
+The pad appears inline and the check-out can't complete until every required signer has signed.

 This process takes seconds per device when using barcode scanners, making it possible to process hundreds of devices in a single session.